Abram Van Engen

 Stanley Elkin Professor in the Humanities, Professor and Chair of English in Arts & Sciences

 Beyond these books, Van Engen’s work has appeared in multiple journals and online at Salon.comThe ConversationAvidly, Religion and Politics, The Washington Post, and other venues.
-He is the recipient of numerous awards, including the Walter Muir Whitehill Prize in Early American History, the Peter J. Gomes Memorial Book Prize, a faculty fellowship and a Public Scholar grant from the National Endowment for the Humanities, and other awards.
+He is the recipient of numerous awards, including the Walter Muir Whitehill Prize in Early American History, the Peter J. Gomes Memorial Book Prize, the Pelikan Book Award, a faculty fellowship and a Public Scholar grant from the National Endowment for the Humanities, and other awards.

 He and his wife, Kristin Van Engen (also faculty at Washington University in St. Louis), attend The Church of St. Michael and St. George.
 They have three children, Simon, Grace, and Hendrik.